ergo-services/ergo/docs/advanced/observer.md

 Filters narrow results by name, behavior type, application, state, or minimum mailbox depth.
 In windowed mode, filters reduce the result count within the window.
 In All mode, filters are applied during the scan so only matching processes are counted toward the limit.

 Active filters appear as removable chips in the toolbar, and the scope label shows a compact summary like `first 500` or `last 100 . name:"worker"`.
 A separate search field adds client-side regex filtering on top of the server results for quick ad-hoc lookups without changing the scope.

-Click any PID to open a floating detail window.

 <details>
 <summary>Processes page with scope panel</summary>